karishmavanjani/ONTIME-Arrivals_Scraper/README.md

 To obtain the difference between 'Scheduled Arrival Time' and 'Actual Arrival Time' of passengers at the JFK gate, we analyze thousands of rows of data using Pandas.

-File Name: *.ipynb files in the notebook folder including Merge_all csv.ipynb

-Output= Final_Trend in the output folder
+File Name: Python_Analysis.ipynb and
+Final_Trend.ipynb

+Output: Final_Trend.csv and
+combined_csv.csv

 <h3>Methodology</h3>